PNorvaisas/Growth_analysis/README.md

 # Growth analysis
 Scripts for bacterial growth and Biolog experiment analysis in multiwell plates.
-- Calculates bacterial growth parameters as integral (AUC) and growth rate
+- Calculates bacterial growth parameters such as integral (AUC) and growth rate
-- Plots curves for growth, growth in log scale and growth rate (differential)
+- Plots curves for growth, growth in log scale and growth rate (dOD/dt)
 - Exports *tidy-ish* data as time series and summary
 ## Configure
 ### MacOS